 To have a successful product liability claim, the injured person must prove (1) that he or she was injured, (2) that the manufacturer’s product caused the injury, (3) that the injury resulted from a defect in the manufacturer’s product, and (4) that the defect existed in the product when it was sold by the manufacturer.

 The most important thing to know and do if you are injured by a machine or other product is that you MUST SAVE the defective product in EXACTLY the way it was when you were injured.
 If you are in a car accident and are seriously injured because the airbag didn’t deploy, DON’T fix the car – just keep it as is.
 If you are injured because your furnace exploded, or your liquid gel firepot exploded, don’t get anything fixed or throw anything away.
 In other words, save the whole product and all its parts.
 DON’T throw ANYTHING away or get ANYTHING fixed.
 Also save anything that is burned or damaged by the product.
 When you call our office and talk to a lawyer about being injured by a defective product, the first thing we will ask is whether you still have the product.
-We need the product, all the pieces, and all other evidence, so that we can thoroughly investigate your case.
+We need the product, all the pieces, and all other evidence, so that we can thoroughly investigate your case and have it evaluated by an expert.
 This does not necessarily mean that we will never take a case if the defective product isn’t saved – it really depends on the situation and circumstances.
 However, if at all possible, make sure to keep everything exactly as it was at the time of the accident.

 A couple of years ago, one of our attorneys had a case where a bolt in a trailer-hitch broke.
-As a result, the trailer crushed a man’s foot which then had to be amputated.
+As a result, the trailer fell and crushed a man’s foot which then had to be amputated.
 The product defect was that the bolts were not strong enough to hold the trailer hitch, and were made with substandard metal.
 Fortunately, the client’s family saved the bolts and we were able to prove they were defective.
 If our client had not saved the bolts, we probably would not have been successful with the case.
 Another example is a case we had where a girl fell through a defective railing at an apartment building.
 If the girl’s parents had not saved the defective balustrade, we would not have been successful for her.

 The next most important think to know and do if you are injured by a defective product is TAKE PICTURES, and GET THE NAMES and phone numbers of witnesses.